RemyFP/CLT_BaseModel_Docs/docs/math_flu_components.md

 D_{a,\ell}(t + \Delta t) = D_{a, \ell}(t) + \underbrace{y_{H\rightarrow D,  a, \ell}\left(\boldsymbol{\mathcal X}(t), \Delta t, \omega\right)}_{\text{new dead}}
 $$

 IMPORTANT: the "$*$" superscript indicates that the transition variable has a joint distribution with another transition variable.
+In general, if a compartment has more than one outgoing transition variable, these transition variables must be modeled jointly.

-For example, consider the two transitions out of the infected compartment: new recovered from home and new hospitalized.
+Consider the two transitions out of the infected compartment, for example.
 Given that a patient is infected, exactly one outcome occurs: they recover (from home) or they go to the hospital.
 Since one and only one of these outcomes must occur, we must model these two transition variables jointly.
-If a compartment has more than one outgoing transition variable, we model these transition variables as a `TransitionVariableGroup` in the code.
-Details are provided in the next section on transition types.
+Joint distribution derivation details are provided in the next section on transition types.

+In flu model above, new recovered from home and new hospitalized are jointly distributed (they both leave from the infected compartment), and new recovered from hospital and new dead are jointly distributed (they both leave from the hospital compartment).

 Each transition variable depends on a "base count" and a "rate" (which both depend on the current state of the system).
 This decomposition is displayed in the table below.